Cluster Right-Sizing Recommendations

 You can access cluster right-sizing by selecting Savings in the left navigation, then select the Right-size your cluster nodes panel.

-Kubecost will offer two recommendations: simple (uses one node type) and complex (uses two or more node types).
+For the cluster as a whole, Kubecost will offer two recommendations: simple (returns one node group) and complex (returns two or more node groups).
 Kubecost may hide the complex recommendation when it is more expensive than the simple recommendation, and present a single recommendation instead.
-These recommendations and their metrics will be displayed in a chart next to your existing configuration in order to compare values like total cost, node count, and usage.
+For individual node groups, Kubecost will always provide a recommendation with one node group.

 Configuring your cluster right-sizing recommendations